Is "Dark Energy" a Quantum Vacuum Energy?: The conventional picture of ``dark energy''

 To achieve such a small value, a tremendous fine tuning is needed, in order for particle vacuum energies to cancel down to the magnitude of $\rho^{\Lambda}_{\rm vac}$.
 Even if one assumes that there is a (not yet observed) supersymmetry in fundamental physics broken only at the TeV scale, so that bosonic and fermionic vacuum energies cancel to the TeV level, a fine tuning of order $10^{-60}$ is still needed if the observed cosmological constant arises as a vacuum energy density.

 Many ideas to explain this fine tuning have been explored in the literature.
 Perhaps the simplest is to assume that the observed dark energy is {\it not} a vacuum energy, but arises from new physics not interpretable as a vacuum energy.
 In this case one still has to understand the small numerator $\sim(10^{-3} {\rm eV})^4$ in Eq. \eqref{fine1}, which would be yet another example of the ``hierarchy problem'' presented by the smallness of the known elementary particle masses compared to the Planck mass.
 This hierarchy may arise from a dynamical symmetry breaking chain, or from instanton nonperturbative effects.
 However, the argument for a fine tuned cancellation of vacuum energies is undermined if $\Lambda$ does not arise as a vacuum energy remnant.
 It may be that the fundamental physics theory that underlies both general relativity and quantum field theory has a selection rule that enforces {\it exact} cancellation of bosonic and fermionic vacuum energies to give zero for the coefficient in Eq. \eqref{cosm}, with dark energy arising from an action of a different form.
-This is the avenue that we have pursued in our series of articles, and that we will explore in the review that follows.
+This is the avenue that we have pursued in our series of articles, and that we will explore in the review that follows.\footnote{After the initial posting of this article, I received several emails with comments and references relevant to the preceding discussion.
+Steven Bass notes that the fine tuning estimate of Eq. \eqref{fine3} uses a noncovariant cutoff; a covariant dimesional regularization cutoff reduces the fine tuning estimate to $O(10^{-56})$, with the dominant contribution coming from the Higgs.\cite{bass1}--\cite{bass3} Naresh Dadhich notes that he has long advocated that the cosmological constant should not be interpreted as a vacuum energy, thus avoiding the fine tuning problem.\cite{dad1}--\cite{dad3} Leila Graef calls attention to an article giving an infrared fluctuation mechanism leading to dynamical relaxation of the cosmological constant to the currently observed small value.\cite{graef1}}